GengyuanZhang/GengyuanZhang.github.io/_posts/2020-12-29-gengyuan-zhang-back-end-progress.md

 Backend really takes another day to get it finished.

 Notes:
-Next time when I run the backend on my local, I need to update the .env file as in the documentation.
+1) Next time when I run the backend on my local, I need to update the .env file as in the documentation.

+2) front-end running by "ng serve"; back-end running by "php artisan serve --port==XXXX"